History of Stroud Green: Stroud Green House

 Sometimes referred to as Prouse House, Stroud Green House (a large, detached villa) once occupied the area approximately bordered by Stroud Green Road, Stapleton hall Road, Victoria Road and Albert Road.
 Prouse Terrace - nos-2-14 Stapleton Hall Road - records its presence.
 This house was once the home of William Prowse (1801–1886) who, in the 1830s, founded the music business and ticket agency Keith, Prowse and Co, with Robert Keith (1767–1846).

 Stroud Green Station

-Under an Act of 1862 the Edgware, Highgate & London Railway Co. (part of the G.N.R. from 1866) opened a line from Finsbury Park through Stroud Green to Edgware, via Highgate, with later branches to Alexandra Palace and High Barnet.
+Under the Edgware, Highgate and London Railway Act 1862 (25 & 26 Vict. c. xlvi) the Edgware, Highgate & London Railway Co. (part of the G.N.R. from 1866) opened a line from Finsbury Park through Stroud Green to Edgware, via Highgate, with later branches to Alexandra Palace and High Barnet.

 In 1881 the Stroud Green station was opened in Stapleton Hall Road.